aeturrell/deploy-api/README.md

 ### First Steps

 Download and install [terraform](https://developer.hashicorp.com/terraform/downloads).
-Do the same for [poetry](https://python-poetry.org/) and ensure you have a version of Python installed.
+Do the same for [poetry](https://python-poetry.org/) and ensure you have a Python installation (this tutorial uses Python 3.10 and that version is baked into the `pyproject.toml` file).

 If you've cloned this repository, the `.gitignore` file has a lot of useful bits in already that will help protect information you do not want to share with others.